nextgis/docs_ngweb/source/layers.rst

 Supported versions of WMS protocol: 1.1.1, 1.3

 .. note::
-   Identification requests to external WMS layers from Web maps are not supported yet.
+   Identification requests to external WMS layers from Web Maps are not supported yet.

 .. _ngw_create_wms_service: